hacksparr0w/mesmer/README.md

 affect the generated `module.default` export.
-When Mesmer encounters module with `module.parent` export, it will use the React component defined by `module.default` export of the parent module as the uppermost React component, passing the child `module.default` component as a child element.
+When Mesmer encounters module with `module.parent` export, it will use the React component defined by `module.default` export of the parent module as the uppermost React component, passing it the child's `module.default` component as a child element.
 Both of the components get passed Mesmer's metadata object.

 The `module.parent` export should, once again, point to an ES module, not a React component.
 If a parent module has `module.template` export, it will be